-TAKE ADVANTAGE OF THIS OPPORTUNITY, AS CONGRESS JUST PASSED A BILL TO RETROACTIVELY ALLOW AN IRA ROLLOVER THROUGH DECEMBER 31, 2014.
+TAKE ADVANTAGE OF THIS OPPORTUNITY, AS THE PRESIDENT AND CONGRESS JUST RENEWED A BILL TO RETROACTIVELY ALLOW AN IRA ROLLOVER THROUGH DECEMBER 31, 2014.

 This page is intended to outline briefly a technique under which you can benefit the Museum and achieve additional tax advantages over and above those that apply to some other charitable gifts.

-Because like other charities the Museum relies heavily on the generosity of its members and support to fund its educational initiatives, public programs, and special exhibitions, as we approach year end, we thought the opportunity to outline this idea would be timely.
+The Museum relies heavily on the generosity of its members and supporters to fund its educational initiatives, public programs, and special exhibitions.
+We than you for your support and belief in our mission.

-If you, your spouse or someone you know is interested in supporting the work at the Museum, is 70½ years of age or older, this unique opportunity is available only through December 31, 2014.
+If you, your spouse, or someone you know is interested in supporting the work of the Museum, and is 70½ years of age or older, this unique opportunity is available only through December 31, 2014.

 How much can be given under this provision?
 Usually, all funds distributed from an IRA account, except certain non-deductible contribution amounts, must be reported as taxable income when received.
 Under this special provision of the Tax Code, an individual who holds an IRA can make a tax-free charitable contribution from his or her IRA of up to $100,000 for 2014.